ShuaJJ/CryptoIn-LUKSO/README-XMTP-CyberConnect.md

 https://youtu.be/97sHgnBQ7T8

-## Here are some details about how I integrate my dapp with CyberConnect
+## Here are some details about how I integrate my dapp with CyberConnect and XMTP

-1. If user goes to the chats tab, it will first initialize the CyberConnect client.
+1. If user goes to the chats tab, it will first initialize the XMTP and the CyberConnect client.
 2. Then a person that we can chat with appears.
 We have to follow him through CyberConnect first in order to chat with him.
-3. The follow action happens in production and on ETH.
-4. Details about the implementation is in packages/react-app/src/components/Messages.jsx.
+3. Details about the implementation is in packages/react-app/src/components/Messages.jsx.
-5. CyberConnect SDK is used.

 ## About Me